Session 2: Who Needs Pastoral Care?

 With what you already know about promoting a safer church, what are the main issues you have identified this week in order to be safe when involved with pastoral care?
 Make a note in your learning journal for discussion on the Study Day.

 Often one form of pastoral care needs to be offered alongside another, as human need has many facets.
 What examples come to mind?
 Some pastoral help requires us to know our limits and will require specialist support.
 Name some examples.
 Some pastoral care involves the profoundly ordinary and natural, some the extraordinary and supernatural.
 What has been your experience?

 Pray about what you have learned, thanking God for any new insights into pastoral care and lifting to God anyone who has come into your thoughts as you have studied.
 You may like to use the video to help you as you pray.

-Ask around and listen to what people tell you about their experience of being on the receiving end of pastoral care.
+Ask around your family, friends and congregation and listen to what people tell you about their experience of being on the receiving end of pastoral care.